From our report on the Daily Star's profile on Abul Kalam Azad of Azizu Traders:

 The plant also recycles fibre, mixed metal, aluminium, lead, copper, plastic and other items.”

-Note: This is by no means a complete list and we are looking for interesting waste management companies working in Bangladesh, please send us suggestions if you know one at [email protected]
+Note: This is by no means a complete list and we are looking for interesting waste management companies working in Bangladesh, please contact us with suggestions if you know one at [email protected]